yuanqing/sketch-plugin-helper/docs/tests.md

-# Tests
+# Testing Your Plugin

-> Write and run assertion tests on your Sketch plugins
+> Write and run tests for your Sketch plugin

 - [**Usage**](#usage)
 - [**Test**](#test)